Lesmiscore/Kliket/README.md

 Multiple file support and PHAR support are coming soon...

 # Thanks
-[NewDelion](https://github.com/NewDelion/Deobfuscator) for CSharp version of FOPO deobfuscator.
+[NewDelion](https://github.com/NewDelion/Deobfuscator) for CSharp version of FOPO and Pipsomania deobfuscator.